edelstone/edelstone.github.io/README.md

  - I might move to New Mexico sometime soon, or be a nomad for a while.

 ## Contact me 📱
 Feel free to [contact me](https://michaeledelstone.com/contact) anytime.
 All the best,

-Michael
+-Michael